luluzhou1/alinush.github.io/_posts/2024-05-31-Schnorr-signatures.md

 In most use cases, the signature verifier has the public key $\pk$ of the signer and can simply call $\mathsf{Schnorr}.\mathsf{Verify}(m,\pk, \sigma)$ to check a signature $\sigma$ on a message $m$.
 However, in some settings, the verifier might actually not have the public key.
-For example, in blockchain settings, the verifier (i.e., the validators/miners) might only have a hash $h$ of the public key (i.e., the address).
+For example, in blockchain settings, the verifier (i.e., the validators/miners) might only have a hash $h$ of the public key (i.e., the address)[^P2PKH].

 **Q:** Is it still possbile for such verifiers to still check the signature is correct against the hash $h$ of the public key?